Canterbury Earthquake National Memorial: Design competition

 Parties interested in the competition had to register with the Christchurch Central Development Unit (CCDU) to obtain a registration number, which had to be shown on all submitted material as an identifier.
 Company logos or other branding were not allowed, ensuring that the evaluation panel would not be biased.
 The invitation to submit designs drew 330 responses from 37 countries.
 Of these, six were short-listed and in October 2014, people injured and families of those who died were asked for feedback.
 On 10 December 2014, CERA informed the public via a press release that six designs had been short-listed and that the finalists had been asked to further develop their designs.
 At that time, the intention of having the memorial finished in 2016 was reiterated.
 A week later, the designs were leaked to The Press, with the local newspaper publishing the preliminary design plans on 18 December 2014.
 The official release of the short-list with finalised plans happened on 17 February 2015, just before the fourth anniversary of the earthquake, when Nicky Wagner in her role as Associate Earthquake Recovery Minister presented them to the public.
 At the release, Wagner expressed the hope that the memorial "would be at least partially built" by the 2016 anniversary, indicating that the original time line would not be met.

 Construction

 As part of the work, part of Oxford Terrace will be turned into a pedestrian precinct; prior to the earthquake, it was part of the central city's one-way system.
 Construction of the memorial started with a groundbreaking ceremony by the Prime Minister – John Key, Earthquake Recovery Minister – Gerry Brownlee, Mayor of Christchurch – Lianne Dalziel, and Ngāi Tahu chairperson – Mark Solomon, on 12 November 2015.
 During rain in May 2016, the construction site flooded and a spokesman stated: "It will flood occasionally and it is designed to cope with this."

 The memorial was opened on 22 February 2017.
 The costs of the memorial were reported to be NZ$11m, with $10m from the government, and $1m from the Christchurch Earthquake Mayoral Relief Fund.

+Status

+As of 2023, the government has registered the memorial as one of its 21 National Memorials.
+It is administered by the Ministry for Culture and Heritage.